How to set up analytics in React

 npm install posthog-js

-Next, import PostHog into src/index.js and set up a client using your project API key and instance address.
-You can find these in your project settings.
+Next, import PostHog into src/main.jsx and set up it up using your project API key and host from your project settings.
 Then we wrap our app with PostHogProvider to access PostHog in any component.
+We set capture_pageview to history_change because React Router acts as a single-page app and doesn't fire page load events on route changes.

 import posthog from 'posthog-js'